pavedroad-io/pavedroad/repo-templates/oss-default/GOVERNANCE.md

 # {{organization}} Governance

-This document defines governance policies for the {{organization}} project.
+This document defines governance policies for this project.

 ## Roles